Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Hem all raw edges by folding ½ inch twice and stitching straight across.
-Attach the ribbon loops to the top panel’s front edge — space them evenly, about 6 inches apart.
+Go ahead and hem all raw edges by folding in ½ inch twice and then stitching straight across.
+Attach your ribbon loops to the top panel’s front edge (about every 6 inches apart).
 Thread your wooden toggles through each loop.
-This toggle system means you can roll the front panel up on warm days without unpinning anything.
+With these toggles you can easily roll up the front panel when it gets warm, and not have to unpin anything!

 The bone toy?
-Cut two identical bone shapes, sew them right sides together, leave a small gap, flip it, stuff it with fiberfill, and hand-stitch it closed.
-My cousin made one for her beagle last Christmas and it took maybe 20 minutes.
+Cut 2 pieces identical bone shapes, sew the pieces together right sides together leaving a small gap and flip them over.
+Stuff with fiberfill and hand stitch it closed.
+My cousin made one for her beagle last Christmas, I think it took her 20 minutes.

-Wash the cover on cold and air dry to keep that purple rich and the dots crisp.
+I always wash the cover on cold and let it air dry to keep that purple rich and the dots crisp.

 Prep Time: 15 min | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Intermediate